hoanghai1803/Codeforces_Basic_Problemset/src/week_1/hint.md

 ### [New Year and Buggy Bot](https://codeforces.com/contest/908/problem/B)

 Tags: *graph traversal, adhoc*.
 > This is a basic graph problem, we just have to try all the mappings of digits to directions to count how many mapping would lead the robot to the exit.
-There are all *4!* ways to choose mapping.
+There are all *4!* ways to choose mapping. <br>
 > Time complexity: *O(4! * |s|)*.

 ### [New Year and Curling](https://codeforces.com/contest/908/problem/C)